-An Authoritative Guide to Literature for Homeschool High School takes our students’ interests, and developed 3 different ways to look at Literature topics:
+Based on our homeschool students’ interests, we’ve developed 3 different ways to look at Literature topics:

 Approach #1: Mix and match *boxed* curriculum

 Some teens don’t like being locked into one topic for the year but moms don’t want to feel overwhelmed trying to pick out the appropriate Literature for their teens.
-That’s why 7Sisters developed the Literature and Compositions series.
-Here’s a post explaining how we handle mix-and-match students with our no-busywork, don’t-kill-the-book, success-oriented literature and writing guide bundles:
+That’s why 7Sisters developed the ELA series.
+Here’s a post explaining how we handle mix-and-match students with our no-busywork, don’t-kill-the-book, success-oriented comprehensive English/Language Arts program.

 Approach #2: Make your own reading list with a variety of genres all in one interest areas or a mix.
 Here are some posts with good ideas for make-your-owns: